Prohibition: A Lesson Not Learned

 The carcinogens in cannabis smoke became the newest reason to put people in jail.
 Federal narcotics agents and local police could arrest you, confiscate your bank account and property, send your children to social services, and lock you up in prison - to prevent lung cancer.

 Recent studies have again confirmed that smoked marijuana poses little if any risk of lung cancer.
-In fact, increasing the potency of cannabis reduces the amount of smoke needed to reach the desired amount of pleasure.
+In fact, increasing the potency of cannabis reduces the amount of smoke needed to reach the desired level of pleasure.

 In the recent past, I watched a public service message on television that warned against the danger of drug use but did not specify which drug to avoid or why it was dangerous.
 In the ad, a teenage girl raises a frying pan over her head and brings it down with extreme force on a chicken egg.
 Afterwards, she holds up the bottom of the pan so I can see the gooey mess drip off the bottom.
 The message: "This is your brain on drugs."